 Today, I tried on the LOVE top with a tank underneath.
 Standard.
 But as I looked in the mirror, I thought, this is a freaking crop top, damn it.
 I took off the tank top.
 In nothing but my crop top & skinny jeans, bright lipstick & long hair, I stared at myself in the mirror.
 I turned around.
 I posed.
 I loved it.
 Above the top of my high-rise jeans, my stomach peeked through.
 Is this possible?
 Do I look hot?
 Yes, it is possible.
 My curves, my body, I. Am.
 Hot.
 And then, I started crying.
 Happy, HAPPY tears.
 This confidence that I have found the past few months and years, has literally been . . . life changing.
 And I owe it to one thing: my job.

 When I started my 9-5 job two years ago, I knew nothing about the industry I was getting involved in.
 The world of “plus size fashion,” as it is referred to, starts at a size 12.
 My size.
 The size of average woman in the United States.
 And yet, this entire world, which literally changed me, is so hidden.
 Before I started diving head first into the blogs and magazines of the plus size world, I literally had no idea women like this – confident, beautiful, and curvaceous – existed.
 Let alone, existed for me to be inspired by on a monthly, weekly, even daily basis.
-These images, images of gorgeous, curvy women, and their stories, stories about wearing a body con dress, buying wide calf boots, their relationships, have literally helped me to start my own revolution.
+These images, images of gorgeous, curvy women, sharing the pictures they took with their Bay Area boudoir photographer to show just how stunning they are.
+And their stories, stories about wearing a body con dress, buying wide calf boots, their relationships, have literally helped me to start my own revolution.
 Hell, I bought a freaking BIKINI this year.
 Do you know the last time I wore a bikini?
 9th grade.
 And here I am, 24, single, and confident as hell, and I owe it all to these AMAZING role models that I luckily get to work with every day.